stimulsoft/Samples-Dashboards.WEB-for-ASP.NET-Core-MVC/README.md

 * Register Data for Dashboard Template
 * Runtime Dashboard Creation
 * Show Dashboard in the Viewer
+* Using the Dashboard Theme on the Website
 * Web Demo
+* Working with Dashboards in macOS

 They are all combined in a Visual Studio solution (.sln-file).